feremabraz/bloomberg-terminal/README.md

 - Optimized update cycles to reduce API calls
 - Memoization of expensive calculations
 - Conditional rendering for performance-critical components

+## Security Features

+- **Origin Restriction**: API endpoints are restricted to specific domains configured via the `ALLOWED_ORIGINS` environment variable
+- **Rate Limiting**: Prevents abuse by limiting requests per IP address
+- **Input Validation**: All API inputs are validated and sanitized using Zod schemas
+- **Response Limiting**: AI responses are limited in token count to prevent excessive usage
+- **Environment Variables**: Sensitive keys are stored in environment variables and not exposed to the client

 ## License